hounfodji/hounfodji/README.md

 ### :woman_technologist: About Me :

-I am a Software delevoper who aspiring to be a cloud engineer.
+I am a Software delevoper who aspires to be a cloud engineer.

 - 👀 I’m interested in WEB DEVELOPMENT, MOBILE DEVELOPMENT and CLOUD COMPUTING.